The Quiet Ones (2014 film): Plot

 Later that night, the group learns that the boy from the earlier experiments footage was Coupland's own son.
 After a heated argument, they are all marked with the same symbol Jane has.
 An unknown force murders Krissi and Harry.
 Jane realizes that she was the little girl that supposedly died in the house fire; she was born with clairvoyant powers and had set the house on fire to kill everyone.
 The authorities changed her name to Jane to give her a normal life, which is why negative energy is manifesting; Evey is not a demon, she is Jane's real identity (one who can't escape the trauma of her past life).
 Evey then attacks Brian, only for them both to be knocked out by Coupland.
 When Brian wakes up, he sees Coupland give Jane a lethal injection, as he thinks stopping her heart long enough for the negative energy to dissipate will permanently cure her.
 However, before Coupland can prove his theory, Brian subdues Coupland and brings Jane back to life.
 Once revived, Jane locks him out of the room and commits suicide by setting herself on fire.

 The screen cuts to film footage, apparently from several months later, showing Brian sitting in a chair and holding a camera.
 An unseen speaker asks him about the deaths, to which Brian replies that everything was captured on film.
 The speaker replies that there is nothing on the film, and that everything in the house, including the films, were destroyed by the fire.
 When the speaker asks if Brian is responsible, Brian laughs manically and his hand starts to smoke, just as Jane's did.

 Cast

-In addition, Daisy Ridley appears in a still mock photograph (meant to represent the 'real' people the movie's based on) during the film's end credits as Jane Harper.
+In addition, Daisy Ridley appears in a still mock photograph (meant to represent the 'real' people the movie is based on) during the film's end credits as Jane Harper.